The Pleiades (volcano group): Eruption history

 The oldest dated rocks are 847,000 ± 12,000 years old.
 Eruptions took place about 825,000 years ago and emplaced trachytes in the central part of the field; even older eruptions may have occurred but are now buried underneath of snow and ice.
 Three more eruptions occurred in the subsequent 700,000 years before activity began to increase after 100,000 years.
 Potassium-argon dating has yielded imprecise ages of 40,000 ± 50,000 for Mount Atlas and 20,000 ± 40,000 and 12,000 ± 40,000 for other volcanic cones.
 Later argon-argon dating has yielded ages of less than 100,000 years for lavas on Mount Atlas and for a lava east of Taygete, and ages of about 45,000 years for Alcyone and two more lava flows on Mount Atlas.
 The Pleiones-Atlas complex may have last erupted 20,000 ± 7,000 years ago.
+Volcanic activity may have been influenced by ice load, which prevented the ascent of the magmas and allowed them to accumulate and evolve in the crust, yielding peculiar magmas that underwent intense crystal fractionation and absorbed large quantities of crustal material.
+When ice loads decreases, the evolved magmas rise to the surface.

 Tephra deposits have been found in Antarctica which may originate at The Pleiades.
 These include: